-That’s everything you need to know about the possible curves that some iPads have straight out of the box— and, to be honest, that can be any iPad, and an iPad Air has just as much potential to come with a slight curve as does an iPad Pro.
+That’s everything you need to know about the possible curves that some iPads have straight out of the box or can be created internally over time — and to be honest, that can be any iPad, and an iPad Air has just as much potential to come with a slight curve as does an iPad Pro.
 But what about if you got a nice flat iPad and bent it yourself?
-There are a number of things that can cause bends in iPads— non protected backpack rides, for instance, or using your tablet to hold up an unbalanced stack of textbooks.
+There are a number of things that can cause bends in iPads— non-protected backpack rides, for instance, or using your tablet to hold up an unbalanced stack of textbooks.

 Some iPad users have reported success with DIY fixes.
 Writing on Quota, one user recommends a pencil trick: balance the iPad bend side up on two pencils (one at each end).
 Then use your hand to provide careful light pressure, just enough to unbend the iPad.
 Rather than one heavy motion that does it all at once, you’ll want to aim for half a dozen gentle presses that, when added together, undo that bend on your iPad.

-It’s certainly possible to unbend your iPad this way, but it does require a certain amount of skill and luck — and it’s very easy to go wrong and make the problem worse.
+It’s obviously possible to unbend your iPad this way, but it does require a certain amount of skill and luck — and it’s very easy to go wrong and make the problem worse.
 Try it if you will, but be careful, and don’t blame us if your screen shatters after a too-vigorous push!

-Most slight bends in iPads won’t effect the user experience in the slightest, so just get yourself a high quality case and continue to enjoy your iPad the same way you did when it was unbent.
+Most slight bends in iPads won’t affect the user experience in the slightest, so just get yourself a high-quality case and continue to enjoy your iPad the same way you did when it was unbent.
 But whatever you do, don’t bring out the hammers!